DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-09-27-adding-an-engineers-teach-physics-question-to-courses.md

 ---
-title: Adding an ‘Engineers Teach Physics’ question to courses
+title: Adding an Engineers Teach Physics question to courses
-description: We added a way for providers to mark their physics courses as being part of the ‘Engineers Teach Physics’ programme
+description: We added a way for providers to mark their physics courses as being part of the Engineers Teach Physics programme
 date: 2022-09-27
 screenshots:
   items: